Security-Onion-Solutions/securityonion-docs/installation.rst

 .. tip::

-  We **highly** recommend using our Security Onion ISO image as it's the quickest and easiest method.
+  We **highly** recommend using our Security Onion ISO image as it's the quickest and easiest method **and** it ensures that things like partitioning are done correctly.

 Installation using Security Onion ISO Image
 -------------------------------------------